Ewen2015/BatCat/README.rst

-BatCat, A Cat Looks Like A Cat
+BatCat, a cat with a bat face!
 ========================================

 😸😹😺😻😼😽😾😿🙀🐱

-BatCat is designed to help data scientists handle data from Amazon Simple Storage Service (s3) in AWS Lambda.
+BatCat is designed to help data scientists to handle data on Amazon Web Services (AWS).
+Services covered:
+- Lambda
+- S3 (Simple Storage Service)
+- Athena

 Story of the BatCat
 ----------------------